tocco/tocco-docs/framework/architecture/hibernate/session-lifecycle.rst

 The :java:ref:`ContextService<ch.tocco.nice2.persist.hibernate.legacy.ContextService>` is a service that implements the :java:ref:`Context<ch.tocco.nice2.persist.Context>` interface.
 This is the implementation that is injected into other services, when they need to access the :java:ref:`Context<ch.tocco.nice2.persist.Context>`.
-It is a threaded service, because a context or session is always associated with a certain thread and must not be shared among different threads.
-It is also important to properly close a session to avoid memory leaks.
-This is achieved by implementing hivemind's :java:ref:`Discardable<org.apache.hivemind.Discardable>` interface and closing the current context when the thread is discarded.
+It is important to properly close a session to avoid memory leaks.
-The service delegates all method calls to the current context.
+The :java:ref:`ContextService<ch.tocco.nice2.persist.hibernate.legacy.ContextService>` is a threaded service and implements hivemind's :java:ref:`Discardable<org.apache.hivemind.Discardable>` interface to be able to close the implicit context easily (see below).

 Implicitly and explicitly created contexts
 ------------------------------------------